 The public can comment about matters being handled by Council, either personally or in writing.
 Every attempt is made by Council to satisfy any concerns raised.
-Information provided to Council in correspondence, submissions or requests (verbal, electronic or written), may be made publicly available, including via Council's website, in accordance with the Government Information (Public Access) (GIPA) Act.
+Information provided to Council in correspondence, submissions or requests (verbal, electronic or written), may be made publicly available, in accordance with the Government Information (Public Access) (GIPA) Act.